OCR-D/ocrd-website/site/en/user_guide.md

 If you are using a native installation, you should activate the virtualenv before starting to work with the OCR-D-software.
 This has either been installed automatically if you installed the software via ocrd_all, or you should have [installed it yourself](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments) before installing the OCR-D-software individually.
 Note that you need to specify the path to your virtualenv.
-If you are simply using the `venv` which comes with `ocrd_all`, it is contained in your `ocrd_all` directory
+If you are simply using the `venv` is created on-demand by `ocrd_all`, it is contained in your `ocrd_all` directory

 ```sh
 source ~/venv/bin/activate